Real Estate Lessons Learned: Nasty, Funny, Horror Stories

 Flash-forward, a request under Freedom of Information discovers that Florida Department of Agriculture has declared DRD Enterprises guilty of manufacturing for resale yet cannot produce any evidence.
 If the department does not say this it means they did not protect my rights against the county.

 Flash-forward, DRD Enterprises files a civil rights complaint against six defendants in (the) Florida government.
-A broke bankrupt violated corporation must hire a law firm to fight the state of Florida, good luck with that.
+A broke bankrupt violated corporation must hire a law fast to fight the state of Florida, good luck with that.
 So ends DRD Enterprises Inc aqua farm adventure in real estate. ”

 “A friend turned on her dishwasher, and left for the local shopping mall.
 She came back 3 hours later and her house had burned to the ground, due to faulty wiring with the dishwasher.
 Her horror continued for the next